 The yellow exclamation point indicates a warning for this exposure, which alerts the user that, due to the long exposure (> 10,000 seconds), a High Gain Antenna move may be performed during the exposure which can induce jitter that affects the science observation.
 This is an informational warning, and no action is required.

 When clicking on the arrow, we expanded the "F322W2 Sec Eclipse (Obs 1)" observation in the Tree editor, we note that there is a second warning at the "visit" level.
 This warning alerts the user that the Data Volume for this visit exceeds half the maximum allowed of 58000.0 MB.
-This is an informational warning that notifies, during planning and schedulability, that observations must be executed after a downlink in order to not fill the Solid State Recorder (see also JWST Data Rate and Data Volume Limits).
+This is an informational warning that notifies, during planning and schedulability, that observations must be executed after a downlink in order to not fill the Solid State Recorder (see also JWST Data Volume and Data Excess).
 No action is required.

 Define Special Requirements